naderio/nativescript-socket.io/README.md

 # State

-Android implementation works fine.
+Android implementation is stable and almost complete.

-iOS implementation is in active develeppement.
+iOS implementation is in active development.

-Please check [releases and changelog](https://github.com/naderio/nativescript-socket.io/releases) for more information.
+Please check [releases and changelog](https://github.com/naderio/nativescript-socket.io/releases) and [roadmap](https://github.com/naderio/nativescript-socket.io/issues/3) for more information.

 # Install